mikke89/RmlUiDoc/pages/data_bindings.md

 The `data-model` attribute declares that all its children elements here belong to `my_model`.
 - When `{{title}}` is encountered, it is automatically replaced by the data variable `title` bound to its model.
 Furthermore, whenever the variable is modified its content is automatically updated.
 - The `data-if` attribute creates a data view which displays its content whenever its data variable evaluates to `true`.
-- The `data-value` attribute creates both a data view and a data controller.
+- The `data-value` attribute creates both a data view and a data controller, enabling a two-way binding.
 The view updates the element's value whenever the data is changed in the application.
 Contrarily, the controller listens to modifications to the element's value and modifies the data variable accordingly.
 Thus, whenever the user changes the text field, the `animal` variable is modified which results in the text contents of the `p` tag to reflect the new text.

 #### Setting up the data model